 ‘Saving Whitehall’ secures a sustainable future for Whitehall, ensuring the building is well managed and maintained and that it attracts regular visitors and tourists providing a regular income.
 Initial works will tackle a damp problem in the building and removing intrusive 20th-century fixtures while original features are restored.
 The renovations will also see the opening of additional spaces not previously accessible to the public.
 These spaces as well as two new unobtrusive additions to the building will allow more space for staff and importantly for increasingly involved volunteer and comprehensive community programmes.
 These internal adaptations not only increase the utility of the building, but also provide greater and more sustainable opportunity for visitors to learn about and explore heritage through newly developed permanent and temporary exhibitions.

 While the building needed to be closed for these works, a programme of activity was set into place engaging the community in knowing, sharing, and saving Whitehall.
-We hope you’ve had an opportunity to visit one of our Pop-Up locations throughout the borough and learn about the project as it has developed.
-Now that the work is nearly done we are excited to be able to invite the community back into Whitehall.
 Our new exhibitions tell the stories of Cheam and the local area through the eyes of the people who have lived and worked locally.
 Our renovations, including the installation of ramps and a lift, open up the architecture and history of the building in ways not previously possible.
 Whether it be for a nostalgic look at the characteristic timber framed architecture, a calming cuppa in the tea room and gardens, or entertainment for all ages at any of our exciting new events and activities, we look forward to welcoming you back to Whitehall!